 Renewed and new network of friends very interested in (or living in) the NWP.
-As this website has expanded since February 2014, old friends have reappeared in my life and new friends have appeared — kind of a web “chain reaction.”
+As this website has slowly expanded since February 2014, old friends have reappeared in my life and new friends have appeared — kind of a web “chain reaction.”

-- Margaret O’Callaghan has been most important in both introducing herself and many others.
-She has researched in and traveled throughout the NWP for many years.
-She now lives in Canberra, Australia while writing a book about the history of the NWP’s mining.
-(She hopes to complete this work later this year.)
-She kindly introduced me to Charles (Charlie) Rae, who I probably met in the NWP when he was a small child and who currently lives in the NWP.
+- Margaret O’Callaghan has been important in both introducing herself and many others.
+She is a superb researcher who has traveled throughout the NWP for many years.
+She now lives in Canberra, Australia.
+She is writing a book about the history of the NWP’s mining that she hopes to complete later this year.
+She kindly introduced me to Charles (Charlie) Rae, who I probably met in the NWP when he was a small child where he was living with his family in the NWP.
 Tragically he died in a plane crash in March 2018.
 At the time of his passing, he was dedicated to doing fascinating work in the NWP.
-Along with Margaret, he helped me get in very fruitful contact with Alastair Nisbet — see below.
+Along with Margaret, Charlie helped me re-establish very fruitful contact with Alastair Nisbet.

 - Margaret has also helped me get in touch with Professor James Pritchett in Michigan.
 I had read his excellent scholarly studies, especially of Mwinilunga, but had not been in touch before.
-He offered interesting comments regarding our mutual interest in the NWP.
+He offered interesting comments regarding our mutual interests in the NWP.

 - Others have reappeared as new or renewed friends.
 One is Patrick Bentley who still lives in Zambia.
-He, like Charles Rae, has relatives going back several generations in the NWP.
-Another is Dick Jaeger who has retired to his home in the Netherlands.
-He is still researching and writing about the Kasempa District.
+His relatives go back several generations in the NWP.

 NYC institutions, friends and website helpers:

-- Most important is the huge New York City Library system and especially the Schomburg Library in Harlem.
-The latter has one of the best collections of historical Zambian materials in the world, including the U.K. and Zambia itself.
+- The huge New York City Library system, especially the Schomburg Library in Harlem, has been very important.
+Schomburg has one of the best collections of historical Zambian materials in the world, including the U.K. and Zambia itself.
 Many of the professional librarians and other staff have been endlessly patient in helping me find materials.
-These include, but are not limited to: Mr. M. Perry, Mr. A. Nelson, and Ms. S. Howard.
+These staff in 2016 included: Mr. M. Perry, Mr. A. Nelson, and Ms. S. Howard.